ihh/bracery/README.md

 ~~~~

 or one of the others.
+Each option in an alternation is deemed equally likely.

 You can use variables to remember the outcome of a random choice, for repetition, or delayed effect: